 From this, it can be shown that the following schedules contain key infrastructure requirements within the Borough.
-The schedules follow best practice in explaining the where, what, why, who, and when of infrastructure requirements.
+The schedules follow best practice in explaining the where, what, why, who, and when of infrastructure requirements as shown below.

-Where - its location

-What - name of the piece of infrastructure, and its type (physical, social or green) Why - why it is needed, what leads to it being required, e.g. population increase Lead delivery organisation / management organisation Together these provide the 'who' information.

-Cost - is a required component, where it is known.
-In some cases the cost is to be confirmed and will be updated on an on-going basis.

-When - the time scale that the new infrastructure is required.

-Sources of funding - This will assist to identify funding gaps need to be addressed.

-Any dependencies - critical things needed to deliver the infrastructure.
+Where What Why Lead delivery organisat ion Cost When Source s of funding Any dependenc ies Locatio n Name of the piece of infrastruc ture, and its type (physical, social or green) Why it is needed, what leads to it being required, e.g. population increase Together these provide the 'who' information Is a required component, where it is known?
+In some cases the cost is to be confirmed and will be updated on an on-going basis The time scale that the new infrastr ucture is require d This will assist to identify funding gaps need to be addresse d Critical things needed to deliver the infrastructure

 The preparation of an integrated infrastructure plan is essential for Local Authorities and their partners to fulfil their place shaping role.
-The revised PPS12 identifies the Core Strategy as the means of 'orchestrating the necessary social, physical and green infrastructure required to ensure that sustainable communities are created'.